Kaufman-Lab-Columbia/ClustSim/README.md

 # Clust-Sim SMLM

 Clust-Sim SMLM constructs simulations in 2D or 3D.
 By default, the simulate_clusters function simulates circular clusters on a 1000 x 1000 nm plane.
+The output is a array of coordinates and an array of integers that map to cluster assignments.

 ```
 X, labels = simulate_clusters(num_clusters = 10, clustered_pts = 50, cluster_size = 100)